srdangre/Investigating-Recipes-and-Ratings/README.md

   height="600"
   frameborder="0"
 ></iframe>
-Visually, the observed KS test statistic is at the very edge of the emperical distribution of the KS test statistic, indicating that we might be able to reject our null hypothesis that, using the 'n_steps' column, the missing and not-missing distributions are the same.
+Visually, the observed KS test statistic is at the very edge of the emperical distribution of the KS test statistic, indicating that I might be able to reject my null hypothesis that, using the 'n_steps' column, the missing and not-missing distributions are the same.
 Missingness does depend on the 'n_steps' column.

 This was confirmed by my p-value of 0.008, which is clearly below my significance level of 0.05.